VanMeerbeeckBenny/Spoticlone/README.md

 Take charge of your music library with basic CRUD operations.
 Add favorites, create playlists, and customize your collection hassle-free.

 ## Top Stats
-Check out the top most followed and popular artists, or delve into albums ranked by their durations.
+Check out the top most followed and popular artists,artist with most albums or delve into albums/tracks ranked by their durations.

 ## Disclaimer